-Tokyo, the last prefecture of Japan to be living under restrictions for the COVID-19 pandemic, is lifting its state of emergency early, after new daily cases dropped into the low … Continue Reading 43 Reasons Japan Beat COVID-19 Without Lockdowns Or Mass Testing
+Tokyo lifted its state of emergency early, after new daily cases dropped into the low double digits for several days running.
+Despite the fact that there was no lockdown, and … Continue Reading 43 Reasons Japan Beat COVID-19 Without Lockdowns Or Mass Testing

 I love chocolate.
 And I love mushrooms.
 But not together.
 Which is why, even if these displays hadn’t reared their blatantly commercial heads on the freakin’ day after Halloween, it … Continue Reading Stars Wars X Christmas Mash-up NOOOOOO